DmitryLanda/peoplesphere-docs/src/scheduled-approval/show.md

 ### Show [GET /scheduled-approvals/{uuid}/{id}{?include}]

 Fetch single trigger item.
-Unlike other forms with values array, "values" of composite will contain the structured tree of all subfields values.

 + Parameters
     + uuid: 123 (required, number) - Uuid of the Scheduled Approval batch.